turanszkij/WickedEngine/README.md

 wiSprite mySprite("image.png"); // There are many utilities, such as a "sprite" helper class myMenuScreen.addSprite(&mySprite); // The 2D render path is ready to handle sprite and font rendering for you

-wiSoundEffect soundEffect("explosion.wav"); // you can load sound effects, or music soundEffect.Play(); // you can play sounds soundEffect.Stop(); // you can stop sounds

-wiMusic myMusic("music.wav"); // music is the same as sound effects, but they can be controlled independently myMusic.Play(); // plays a music wiMusic::SetVolume(0.5f); // set volume for every music, but don't modify sound effect volume
+wiAudio::Sound mySound;
+wiAudio::CreateSound("explosion.wav", &mySound); // Loads a sound file wiAudio::SoundInstance mySoundInstance;
+wiAudio::CreateSoundInstance(&mySound, &mySoundInstance); // Instances the sound file, it can be played now wiAudio::Play(&mySoundInstance); // Play the sound instance wiAudio::SetVolume(0.6, &mySoundInstance); // Set the volume of this soundinstance wiAudio::SetVolume(0.2); // Set the master volume

 if (wiInputManager::press(VK_SPACE)) { soundEffect.Stop(); } // You can check if a button is pressed or not (this only triggers once) if (wiInputManager::down(VK_SPACE)) { soundEffect.Play(); } // You can check if a button is pushed down or not (this triggers repeatedly)